 BEST QUOTE: “She’s got a really caring heart, like me, like, if you’re in the position to help anyone, she’d take that opportunity with both hands.” — Tatts

 “Rising up, back on the street!”
 I spring out of bed to Eye of the Tiger (1982), as recommended by my Centrelink “Get Job Ready” counsellor: POSITIVITY!
 ATTRACT A JOB!
-I punch the air a couple of times and do some super-fast running on the spot, à la Maniac (1984) from Flashdance (1984).
+I punch the air and do some super-fast running on the spot, à la Maniac from Flashdance (1984).
 I’M HOT FLASH, NOT HOT FLUSH!

 Sofa, so good

-Fire up the lappy and click on Seek sites that claim to have 30 Content Writer jobs daily, most that have nothing to do with writing: create coupons for Grope-on; Quality Analyst Tester at Lush Cosmetics; injury management consultant, payroll tax adviser, personal assistant for a legal firm; a HR manager, a web designer who’s bilingual in Japanese and Korean.
+Fire up the lappy and click on Seek, which claims to have 30 Content Writer jobs daily, most that have nothing to do with writing: create coupons for Grope-on; Quality Analyst Tester at Lush cosmetics; injury management consultant, payroll tax adviser, personal assistant for a legal firm, HR manager, a web designer who’s bilingual in Japanese and Korean.

 Listen and learn